richie-omondi/sys_eng/0x01-shell_permissions/README.md

 - 4-empty - Creates an empty file.
 - 5-execute - Adds execute permission to the owner of the file.
 - 6-multiple_permissions -  Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+- 7-everybody - Adds execution permission to the owner, the group owner and the other users, to the file hello.